ant4g0nist/Sloth/README.md

    Sloth is a fuzzing setup that makes use of libFuzzer and QEMU’s user-mode emulation (`qemu/linux-user`) on x86_64/aarch64 host to emulate aarch64 Android libraries to fuzz the target Android native library.

 # Introduction
 Sloth makes use of libFuzzer and QEMU’s user-mode emulation (`qemu/linux-user`) on x86_64/aarch64 host to emulate aarch64 Android libraries to fuzz the target Android native library.
-Internals of why and what about Sloth are available at : https://fuzzing.science/page/fuzzing-android-native-libraries-with-libfuzzer-qemu/
+Internals of why and how about Sloth are available at : https://fuzzing.science/page/fuzzing-android-native-libraries-with-libfuzzer-qemu/

 High level execution flow of QEMU user-mode emulation: